LiuzLab/TraceQC-Supplementary/README.md

 create a TraceQC object for a given sample.
 This section shows how to create the object.

-First,the `TraceQC` package needs to be imported.
+First, the `TraceQC` package needs to be imported.
 The package is available at
 <a href="https://github.com/LiuzLab/TraceQC" class="uri">https://github.com/LiuzLab/TraceQC</a>.
 If there is no FastQC report, it is recommended to import `fastqcr`